 Taiwan bridge collapse crushes fishing boats, some crew feared trapped

-TAIPEI: A bridge collapsed into a harbour in northeastern Taiwan on Tuesday (Oct 1), crushing several fishing boats with some crew feared trapped, authorities said, although the number of casualties was not immediately clear.
+TAIPEI: A bridge collapsed into a harbour in Taiwan's northeastern Yilan county on Tuesday (Oct 1), injuring at least 14 people as it smashed down on to fishing vessels moored underneath and sent a petrol tanker plummeting into the water.

+Dramatic CCTV images captured the moment the 140m long single-arch bridge came crashing down in Nanfang'ao, on Taiwan's eastern coast.

+The petrol tanker can be seen almost making it across the bridge, which spanned a small fishing port.

+The truck later burst into flames, sending a thick plume of black smoke into the air.

+Coastguard officials said at least 14 people were injured.
+Local fire officials said the driver of the petrol tanker was among those taken to hospital.

-Several injured people were taken to hospital, while divers plunged into the waters in a search for those feared trapped in a couple of fishing boats, two government officials from the port township of Suao told Reuters.
+Divers were searching for those feared trapped in a couple of fishing boats, two government officials from the port township of Suao told Reuters.

 "The bridge collapsed at around 9.30am while an oil tanker vehicle was on it, setting the vehicle on fire," said Shih I-chun, the secretary of the town's mayor.
 "We feared that some fishermen might be trapped in the boats."